Leadership Preparation, Flexible Options

 Prepare for creative leadership in a rapidly evolving educational landscape.
 UNC offers a top-ranked program that brings together diverse graduate students and education professionals from all over the world.
 UNC ranks fifth nationally in teacher candidate graduates and is designated as the primary institution for undergraduate and graduate teacher education in Colorado.
 We're also Colorado’s top-ranked university for online graduate programs in education, and one of the top 10 in the nation.

 Our flexible doctoral program meets the needs of working professionals: Earn your PhD in a face-to-face learning environment on campus, or through our affordable online program.
-Whether you study on-campus or online, you’ll work closely with nationally-recognized faculty who bring extensive research experience and expertise in virtually every area of special education, and have numerous opportunities to work beyond the classroom via externships, research grants and graduate assistantships.
+Whether you study on-campus or online, you’ll work closely with nationally-recognized faculty who bring extensive research experience and expertise in virtually every area of special education, as well as have numerous opportunities to work beyond the classroom via externships, research grants and graduate assistantships.

 The PhD program is offered on the Greeley campus and also Online through UNC's Extended Campus.